BOOK 3 RULES FOR IDO DANCE DISCIPLINES

-DURATION OF PERFORMANCE: Refer to specific discipline.
-In each discipline when the Organizer’s music is used the dancers have to dance full time limit.
-In case that they do not dance full time limit, warning will be issued.
+Refer to a specific discipline.
+In each discipline when the Organizer’s music is used the dancers have to dance full-time limit.
+In case that they do not dance full-time limit, the warning will be issued.
 If a dancer/dancers do not perform in any of the required minutes (first, solo/presentation and final minute) this absence will result in a direct disqualification (D).

 Children’s Formation will be 2:30 minimum and 3:00 maximum in Street Dance Department.
 This rule will be used in all disciplines except where it is specified differently.

 STAGE PROPS: Permitted in some, but not in all disciplines.
 Hats, coats, sweaters, shawls, etc., may be used as long as they remain part of the costume and must be retained during the entire performance.
 Such clothing articles may be turned inside out, held in the hands, exchanged with a partner, etc., but may NOT be thrown away during the performance.

 Stage Props not definable as clothing may NOT be used.
 Such as Hand props like sticks, umbrellas, balloons, skateboards, bags, headsets, masks, sunglasses/image glasses, etc. and other non-clothing articles.

 Street Dance Show – All categories.
 Stage and hand props are permitted when